tahaelhajji/tahaelhajji.github.io/_pages/about.md

 ![Illustration of electric machines](/images/homepage_electric_machines_1.png){: .align-right width="300px"}
-I'm a postdoctoral researcher at A. University.
+I'm Taha.
+This is my official website.

+I graduated with a PhD in Electrical Engineering at [École Normale Supérieure] (https://ens-paris-saclay.fr/en), faculty of [Paris-Saclay University] (https://www.universite-paris-saclay.fr/en).

-I'm currently working on the design and optimization of high speed electric machines for transport electrification.
+I am currently working on the design and optimization of high speed electric machines for transport electrification.

-Open for meaningful collaboration: <a href="mailto:taha.elhajji@gmail.com">Contact me</a>.
+Open for meaningful collaboration around the globe.

+For any purposes, please reach out to me: <a href="mailto:taha.elhajji@gmail.com">Contact me</a>.